-A constant supply of fresh organic herbs for your cooking becomes a reality when you grow them at home.
-Although most herbs need at least 6 to 9 hours of direct sunlight, a few adjustments to your indoor growing space is all you need to have a great home garden, thanks to the huge saving that comes with it.
+A constant supply of fresh organic herbs for your cooking becomes a reality when you grow them at home, and you’ll also appreciate the huge saving that comes with it.
+Although most herbs need at least 6 to 9 hours of direct sunlight, a few adjustments to your indoor growing space is all you need to have a great indoor herb garden.
 For indoor planting, always make sure to plant in medium to large size containers so that they are able to hold in moisture for a longer period.
 In addition, if you do not have any light facing window or balcony, it is important to fit a large fluorescent light overhead; that way, they are able to absorb the artificial light sufficiently.
 Below is a list of the best and the easiest herbs to grow at home in a shaded space.

 Parsley: Parsley is one of the best herbs to grow in a shaded space.
 Either you can buy organic parsley seeds from a certified seed supplier within your locality or you can dry a branch of organic parsley and pinch off the seeds from it over a sheet of paper before planting them in your preferred container.
 After germination, when they have two leaves on them, space them by plucking out the excess seedlings to approximately 4-6 inches apart.